 - amphotericin B, which is an antifungal medication

-Other factors may also interfere with test results, including:
+Other factors may cause elevated test results, including:

 - vigorous exercise